rbisdorff/Digraph3/docSphinx/tutorial.rst

     NetFlows Ranking:
     ['a5', 'a7', 'a6', 'a3', 'a1', 'a8', 'a4', 'a9', 'a2']

-The *net-flow* scores deliver in this example a ranking *without ties*.
-It may happen often, however, that we obtain, as with the *Copeland* scores above, only a ranking with ties, which may then be resolved again by following a lexicographic rule.
-In such cases, it is possible to construct again the corresponding *weak order* with the :py:class:`transitiveDigraphs.WeakNetFlowsOrder` class.
+The *NetFlows* scores deliver in this example a ranking *without ties*.
+It may happen, however, that we obtain, as with the *Copeland* scores above, only a ranking with ties, which may then be resolved again by following a lexicographic rule.
+In such cases, it is possible to construct again a *weak ranking* with the corresponding :py:class:`transitiveDigraphs.WeakNetFlowsOrder` class.

-The resulting **NetFlows** ranking is here, in this didactic example, slightly better correlated (+0.638) with the given outranking relation as its crisp cousin, the *Copeland* ranking.
+The resulting **NetFlows** ranking is here, in this didactic example, slightly better correlated (+0.638) with the given outranking relation as its crisp cousin, the *Copeland* ranking (see :numref:`CopelandCorrelationIndexes`).

 .. code-block:: pycon
    :linenos: